Hymnbooks of the Church of Scotland: Church Hymnary (1898)

 The introduction of hymns was part of a reform of worship in the second half of the 19th century which also saw the appearance of church organs and stained glass.
 This reform began in individual congregations such as Greyfriars Kirk, and it took several decades before the General Assembly was ready to produce a hymnal for the whole of the Church.

+The Church Hymnary was compiled by a committee made up of equal numbers of representatives from the Church of Scotland, Free Church of Scotland, the United Presbyterian Church and the Presbyterian Church in Ireland.
+As such, the book was authorised for use in public worship by the four Presbyterian denominations.
+In the preface it was noted that the book was issued "with the fervant prayer that its use in the praises of the sanctuary may be to the glory of God and the edification of His people."

 The Hymnary was intended to be used together with the psalter, and thus omitted such favourites as "The Lord's my shepherd".
 It contained 650 pieces.

 Church Hymnary, revised edition (1927)

 The second edition of the Hymnary, often abbreviated to RCH or CH2, coincided with the preparations for the union of the Church of Scotland with the United Free Church of Scotland (1929).
-RCH contains 727 hymns and was edited by Welsh composer David Evans.
+The 1922 General Assembly of the Church of Scotland, along with other sister denominations, instructed their praise committees to work on a revised Church Hymnary.
+RCH contains 728 hymns and was edited by Welsh composer David Evans.
 Like its predecessor, it was printed together with the psalter in a single volume, and thus the hymnary itself does not include any of the metrical psalms.

+The original draft was produced in 1925, with 694 hymns.
+After revision and suggestions, this was amended to the final total of 728 hymns.
+The book was published on 29 September 1927, by the Oxford University Press.
+There were five forms of the book published: the Standard Staff edition, the Standard Sol-fa Edition; the Melody Edition; words only in longprimer type; and words only in nonpariel type.

+It was authorised for use in the Church of Scotland, the United Free Church of Scotland, the Presbyterian Church in Ireland, the Presbyterian Church of England, the Presbyterian Church of Wales, the Presbyterian Church of Australia, the Presbyterian Church of New Zealand and the Presbyterian Church of South Africa.
+The Free Church of Scotland was not included, as in 1905, after the 1900 union, the remaining congregations rescinded the previous General Assembly Acts allowing uninspired sung worship.

 A useful resource was the Handbook to the Church Hymnary by James Moffatt and Millar Patrick (published 1927, revised 1928).
 It gave lengthy biographical notes on the authors and composers, and commentaries on the hymns, as well as additional indexes.
 It was republished with a supplement in 1935.